Facing the Question: When to Take The Morning-After Pill

 Information and Advice on Emergency Contraception

 Are you wondering whether the morning-after pill is right for you?
-Answer three multiple choice questions and receive an immediate evaluation!
+Answer three multiple choice questions and receive an immediate professional evaluation on your screen!

 How Does the Morning-After Pill Work?